applebiter/jackdaw/docs/STREAMING.md

 ## How It Works

-The plugin uses FFmpeg to create a JACK client named `IcecastStreamer` with stereo input ports.
+The plugin uses FFmpeg to create a JACK client named `jd_stream` with stereo input ports.
 You can connect any audio sources in your JACK graph to these inputs - the plugin will mix them and stream to your Icecast2 server.
 The implementation is in `plugins/icecast_streamer.py`.

 ## Quick Start